 Everybody needs healthcare.
 Especially in Europe, where more than 20% of the population was aged 65 and over back in 2019.
-And when there is something everyone needs, there is a certain opportunity for investment.
+And when there are something everyone needs, there is a certain opportunity for investment.

 While healthcare investment has traditionally been focused on pharmaceutical, medical equipment, insurance, distribution, and healthcare facilities, delphai data reflects a strong investment trend emerging in the biotech sector.
 Specifically, we are seeing scientific innovation open up new possibilities for the treatment and prevention of diseases.

-We spoke about European Biotech investment with Hans-Georg Höllerer, Hans-Georg Höllerer, Program Officer for Global Health Advocacy and Innovation Scouting at the Bill & Melinda Gates Foundation, “If you look at what many investments in healthcare/life sciences in Germany right now have in common, it is that they are mostly in the digital health or platform space, where success can be realized more easily in the short-term.
+We spoke about European biotech investment with Hans-Georg Höllerer, Hans-Georg Höllerer, Program Officer for Global Health Advocacy and Innovation Scoutingat the Bill & Melinda Gates Foundation, “If you look at what many investments in healthcare/life sciences in Germany right now have in common, it is that they are mostly in the digital health or platform space, where success can be realized more easily in the short-term.
 Companies in this space are generally easier to scale, the addressable markets are bigger, regulatory hurdles are less cumbersome, the science behind is easier to understand for investors, and they often make use of replicable business models from other sectors.
-In recent years, there has only been a handful of VCs that understand the high-tech life sciences sector well, but that’s changing and more capital is willing to move into the biotech & Medtech space.
+In recent years, there have only been a handful of VCs that understand the high-tech life sciences sector well, but that’s changing and more capital is willing to move into the biotech & Medtech space.
 Strategic investors are more willing to take bigger risks in life sciences, even though this sector is a hundredfold more complex in so many aspects”.
-Mr. Höllerer scouts innovators in healthcare across Europe as potential investment targets.
+Mr Höllerer scouts innovators in healthcare across Europe as potential investment targets.

 According to delphai data: the biotech sector has attracted 61% of the funding of European Life Sciences investors since 2019, with 137 out of 222 transactions involving biotech companies.